Fraih001/programming_ecto/README.md

 ++ Named bindings can appear in any order after the from keyword
 ++ use has_named_binding? function to determine whether query has a named binding
 ++ use or macro in where keyword
+++ or_where macro works exactly like the where keyword but uses OR instead of the default AND operator

+Chapter 3

 ++